Treatments for Same-Sex Female Couples

 - Tubal patency test (if needed) to ensure the Fallopian tubes are not blocked.

-Couples can use donated sperm from anonymous donors and will meet with our Sperm Donation Co-ordinator who will work with you during your treatment.
+Couples can use donated sperm from anonymous or identifiable donors.
+Our Sperm Donation Co-ordinator, Ursula Lynch, will support you through, helping you to explore the donor databases and work with you to your treatment.

 We have helped hundreds of couples become parents with the use of donor sperm.
 Sperm donation is used in conjunction with other fertility treatments, such as IUI or IVF, to achieve pregnancy.